50 Notable alumni of

 -

 Monica A. Coleman is a contemporary theologian associated with process theology and womanist theology.
-She is a Professor of Africana Studies at the University of Delaware.
-She is Faculty Co-Director Emerita for the Center for Process Studies.
-Her research interests are in Whiteheadian metaphysics, constructive theology, philosophical theology, metaphorical theology, black and womanist theologies, African American religions, African traditional religions, theology and sexual and domestic violence and mental health and theology.
+She is currently Professor of Africana Studies and the John and Patricia Cochran Scholar for Inclusive Excellence at the University of Delaware, as well as the Faculty Co-Director Emerita for the Center for Process Studies.
+Her research interests include Whiteheadian metaphysics, constructive theology, philosophical theology, metaphorical theology, black and womanist theologies, African American religions, African traditional religions, theology and sexual and domestic violence, and mental health and theology.
+Coleman is an ordained elder in the African Methodist Episcopal Church.

 -